KazuYamaguchi/ckanext-cloudconnector/README.md

 # CKAN CloudConnector

-A package of extensions for [CKAN open data platform](http://ckan.org/) for storing resources on CloudStorage.
+A fork / merge of https://github.com/DataShades/ckanext-cloudconnector and  https://github.com/okfn/ckanext-s3filestore

 ## Requirements

-This extension was developed and tested under CKAN-2.2
+This extension was developed and tested under CKAN-2.5

 For now extension supports only Amazon S3 Cloud storage.
 In order to use this extension you should have AWS account because AWS Key and AWS Secret Key are required for connection to Cloud.